 The GS-C credential is valid for five (5) years.
 Recertification is available by exam or by continuing education.
-The number of continuing education hours will be set by the end of 2018.
-Generally, for recertification the applicant will have seventy-five (75) contact hours of approved continuing education specific to gerontology within the 5 years of certification prior to recertification.
+For recertification, the applicant will have eighty (80) contact hours of approved continuing education specific to gerontology within the 5 years of certification prior to recertification.

 What should I do if my contact information changes?

 It is the professional responsibility of the applicant to notify GNCC of any name, address, phone numbers and/or e-mail change.
 You can make these changes to your online profile at www.gerocert.org after you log in with your username and password.
 If you already have an established online account with GAPNA, all changes made to your profile will be reflected in your GNCC certification record.